Gwadar: Omani rule

-Towards the end of the 18th century, the Khan of Kalat, Mir Noori Naseer Khan Baloch, granted suzerainty over Gwadar to Said bin Ahmad, the ruler of Muscat.
+Towards the end of the 18th century, the Khan of Kalat, Nasir Khan I Ahmadzai, granted suzerainty over Gwadar to Sultan bin Ahmad, the ruler of Muscat.
 When the sultan subsequently retook Muscat, he was to continue his rule in Gwadar by appointing a wali (or "governor").
 This wali was then ordered to subjugate the nearby coastal town of Chabahar (now in Iran).
 The Gwadar fort was built during Omani rule.
-In the middle of the 18th century, Mir Noori Naseer Khan Baloch captured Gwadar and its surrounding areas after defeating the Gichki Baloch tribe and included it in the Kalat Khanate.
-However, realizing that maintaining control of the area will be difficult without the support of the Gichkis, Mir Nasir entered into an agreement with the local Gichki Chief, which allowed the Gichkis to maintain administrative control of the area, in return for furnishing half the collected revenues to Kalat, this arrangement continued till 1783.
-When Saiad Sultan fell out with his brother, the ruler of Muscat, and asked for help, Mir Noori Naseer Khan handed over Gwadar, as part of his share of revenues, to Saiad Sultan for his maintenance with the understanding that the area be returned to Kalat, when Saiad Sultan acquires the throne.
+In the middle of the 18th century, Nasir Khan captured Gwadar and its surrounding areas after defeating the Gichki Baloch tribe and included it in the Khanate of Kalat.
+However, realizing that maintaining control of the area will be difficult without the support of the Gichkis, Nasir Khan entered into an agreement with the local Gichki Chief, which allowed the Gichkis to maintain administrative control of the area by establishing their own separate state of Makran, in return for furnishing half the collected revenues to Kalat.
+This arrangement continued till 1783.
+When Saiad Sultan fell out with his brother, the ruler of Muscat, and asked for help, Nasir Khan handed over Gwadar, as part of his share of revenues, to Saiad Sultan for his maintenance with the understanding that the area be returned to Kalat, when Saiad Sultan acquires the throne.
 Saiad Sultan ascended to the throne of Muscat in 1797 but never returned Gwadar enclave to Kalat.
 The ensuing struggle between the heirs of the Sultan and Khan of Kalat for possession of Gwadar, allowed the British to intervene.
 Telegraph lines were later extended into the town courtesy of the British.
+During the Omani rule various groups settled in Gwadar from Sindh such as the Al Lawati which predominantly settled in Oman proper and Muslim Kanjar people who escaped British to Gwadar to escape their persecution for their nomadic lifestyle.
+The main two Wali of Gwadar were Saif Bin Ali (First) and Ehsan Azim also written as (Last) from 1783–1958.

-The British after extracting concessions from the Sultan for the use of the area facilitated Muscat to retain Gwadar.
+The British after extracting concessions from the Sultan for the use of the area facilitated Muscat retaining Gwadar.
 Later on, the British claimed that the area was granted to the Sultan by Mir Nasir, however, local accounts and the declassified documents of that time challenge this claim.
-From 1863 to 1879 Gwadar was the headquarters of a British Assistant Political Agent.
+From 1863 to 1879, Gwadar was the headquarters of a British Assistant Political Agent.
 Gwadar was a fortnightly port of call for the British India Steamship Navigation Company's steamers and included a combined Post & Telegraph Office.